My mission: to help young people in my community realise their cultural identity and foster a vision to become the leaders of tomorrow.

 How am I a leader in my community and my profession?

 I am a young Australian woman who is proud of my rich cultural heritage.
 I am a member of Sydney's Fiji-Indian community and have been volunteering my time for several years for the administration of various community language schools that teach Hindi.
 I also learn and practise shastra sangeet, and am proud to be able to sing kirtans and bhajans and play harmonium – something I do at every opportunity I have within the community.
 Younger children in my community look up to me for guidance and support, and seeing me actively promoting my culture and heritage motivates them to aspire to do so too.
 I am also the Academic Coordinator for Ram Krishna Hindi and Cultural School, a not for profit, volunteer-run community language school for people of all ages to strengthen their bilingual skills, become more in touch with their multicultural identity and find a supportive community.
 We have a strong and clear corporate governance, experienced and qualified teachers and a clear goal to make a positive difference in the community.
+We are the first community language school in Australia to adopt the New Hindi Syllabus set by the NSW Department of Education, and have attracted almost 40 students in six weeks.

 As a professional, I work as a GIS Specialist.
 I am an active member of the Australian geospatial profession, which places me in a unique position to be able to enact national-scale change in this industry.
 As the Chairperson of National Young Professionals for the Surveying and Spatial Sciences Institute (SSSI), I am working hard volunteering my time, efforts and knowledge for the brighter future of young professionals and emerging leaders of the global geospatial profession.
 I had the privilege to be invited to attend the inaugural United Nations World Geospatial Information Congress in China in 2018 and was one of the youngest delegates present.
 I am currently part of the organising committee of national and international conferences such as Locate20 and the South East Asia Survey Congress 2019.
 Through these efforts, I work to create opportunities for young professionals in the industry to have a voice, to have access to capacity-building that offer them real leadership opportunities, and that create networks for people that foster collaboration and innovation.
 I founded and continue to lead the SSSI National Young Professionals Mentoring Program, a free program which has increased over 300% since it started and now is the leading program facilitating inter-generational exchange of knowledge, skills and experience in the Australian spatial industry and even has international participants.
 In 2018, my selfless dedication led me to be recognised with the SSSI NSW Special Achievement Award, and I am one of three finalists for the Hunter Young Achiever Award 2019 and the recipient of the SSSI NSW Young Professional of the Year Award 2019.